-Established in 2012, SEPN is a national network of researchers and organizations advancing sustainability in education policy and practice.
+SEPN is a national network of researchers and organizations advancing sustainability in education policy and practice that was established in 2012.
 The Network is a partnership between Canadian and international researchers and leading Canadian and North American policy and educational organizations.

 SEPN’s research examines the relationships between sustainability education policies and practices in early childhood to grade 12 education (EC-12) and post-secondary education (PSE) in Canada with the goal of enabling educational change for a more sustainable future.